History of North Macedonia: Moving to independence

+1992–1999

-Following the breakup of Yugoslavia, the position of ethnic Albanians was uncertain in the early years of the new Macedonian republic.
-Various Albanian political parties emerged, of which the Party for Democratic Prosperity (PDP) was the largest and most prominent.
+Following the breakup of Yugoslavia, the position of ethnic Albanians and other minorities were uncertain in the early years of the new Macedonian republic.
+Human Rights Watch reported that all minorities, including Albanians, Turks, Roma, Serbs, Vlachs and Macedonian Muslims, reported state discrimination and the government was not doing everything it could to provide them with their basic rights.
+Various minority political parties emerged, of which the Albanian Party for Democratic Prosperity (PDP) was the largest and most prominent.
 The PDP called for the improvement of the status of Albanians in North Macedonia, such as extended education rights and Albanian language usage, constitutional changes, release of political prisoners, proportional voting system and an end to discrimination.
 Discontent with the lack of constitutional recognition of collective rights for Albanians resulted in PDP leader Nevzat Halili declaring his party would regard the constitution as invalid and move toward seeking autonomy, declaring a Republic of Ilirida in 1992 and again in 2014.
 The proposal has been declared unconstitutional by the Macedonian government.

 Bulgaria was the first country to recognize the new Macedonian state under its constitutional name.
 However, international recognition of the new country was delayed by Greece's objection to the use of what it considered a Hellenic name and national symbols, as well as controversial clauses in the Republic's constitution, a controversy known as the Macedonia naming dispute.
 To compromise, the country was admitted to the United Nations under the provisional name of "the former Yugoslav Republic of Macedonia" on 8 April 1993.